-- 1. The Airport Authority permits limited Aircraft, equipment, and vehicle washing on Airport premises as follows: - a.
-The National Pollutant Discharge Elimination System (NPDES)
+1. The Airport Authority permits limited Aircraft, equipment, and vehicle washing on Airport premises as follows:

-Permit authorizes named co-permittees of the permit to

-Authority's Stormwater Pollution Prevention Plan (SPPP) required

-by the permit.

-- b.
+- a.
+The National Pollutant Discharge Elimination System (NPDES) Permit authorizes named co-permittees of the permit to discharge vehicle wash water into the Airport Authority stormwater system as long as the co-permittee complies with permit requirements.
+Only co-permittees and their authorized subtenants and contractors may discharge authorized wash water into the Airport Authority storm-water system.
+Tenants that are co-permittees are responsible for ensuring that their subtenants and contractors conduct washing activities in accordance with the Authority's Stormwater Pollution Prevention Plan (SPPP) required by the permit. - b.
 The Airport Authority prohibits all Aircraft, equipment, and vehicle washing at individual hangars in the General Aviation area.
 Flow from floor drains inside hangars goes to the Airport Authority sanitary sewer system, which discharges into the Town of Cary wastewater treatment facility.
-Exceptions to this regulation will be considered by the President & CEO on a caseby-case basis

-- c.
-Specific Requirements:

-- i.
-Aircraft:

-- 1) The General Aviation Wash Rack located on the General Aviation Apron west of the executive

-corporate hangar is to be used to wash General Aviation Aircraft only.

-- a) No other equipment, vehicle, appliance, or any other item will be washed such that waste flow enters the wash rack drain system. - b) Co-permittees must wash the exteriors of Aircraft, with the longest dimension of the Aircraft not exceeding 60 feet, only within the confines of the General Aviation wash rack (i.e., the concrete drainage pad). - No detergents or solvents may be used to wash Aircraft exteriors at the General Aviation Wash Rack. - 2) Each Co-permittee must use its Authority-issued RDU Identification Badge to activate the wash rack.
+Exceptions to this regulation will be considered by the President & CEO on a caseby-case basis - c.
+Specific Requirements: - i.
+Aircraft: - The General Aviation Wash Rack located on the General Aviation Apron west of the executive corporate hangar is to be used to wash General Aviation Aircraft only. - No other equipment, vehicle, appliance, or any other item will be washed such that waste flow enters the wash rack drain system. - b) Co-permittees must wash the exteriors of Aircraft, with the longest dimension of the Aircraft not exceeding 60 feet, only within the confines of the General Aviation wash rack (i.e., the concrete drainage pad). - No detergents or solvents may be used to wash Aircraft exteriors at the General Aviation Wash Rack.

+- 2) Each Co-permittee must use its Authority-issued RDU Identification Badge to activate the wash rack.
 By-passing this card-swipe procedure is a violation of permit requirements and will be considered a violation of this directive.
 Co-permittees are prohibited from using the wash rack for any purpose other than washing of Aircraft. - 3) Co-permittees must wash all Aircraft with a wingspan exceeding 60 feet on impervious surfaces where wash water can be contained, collected, and recycled or transported off Airport premises for disposal at a permitted wastewater treatment facility.
 All resulting sludge or residue must be managed in accordance with all State and Federal hazardous waste-management Regulations. - 4) Washing contractors that have formal Agreements to conduct washing for co-permittees must have an operating Agreement with the Airport Authority.